 - EVs provide fuel savings and lower maintenance costs.
 Electricity is cheaper than fuel, and EVs are more efficient than fuel cars.
 Moreover, the fact that fewer working parts make up an EV means less components are likely to break down or need replacing.

 - Unlike a fuel car that can only be topped up at a petrol station, you can charge your EV at home, workplace or even when shopping.
-The ability of an EV to recharge almost anywhere with a charging point adds a level of convenience to this product.
+The ability of an EV to recharge almost anywhere with an EV Charger adds a level of convenience to electric driving.

 - Despite the lack of a revving engine, an EV can accelerate as fast as (and even outperform) fuel cars.
 A traditional combustion engine takes longer to get power to the wheels, whereas an electric motor is much simpler, resulting in instant acceleration.